SirusDoma/VoxCharger/README.md

 Make sure you are running the game under offline environment and **NOT** connected to any KFC network server while using the output files of this tool.
 It could break network score table and you may get banned from the network for doing so.

 ### Music DB
-The program also prevent you to modify Music ID and some attributes are kept hidden from editor, For existing songs, the program will try to preserve all attributes throughout save iteration.
+The program also prevent you to modify Music ID and some attributes are kept hidden from editor.
+For existing songs, the program will try to preserve the original metadata throughout save iteration.
 However, attributes that not recognized by the program might be lost.

 Make sure to backup your `music_db.xml` / `music_db.merged.xml` if you have non-standard attributes in your music db or attributes that newly introduced after `2022` latest datecode (Note: `radar` is supported!).